 Principles and practice of modern computer simulation techniques used to understand solids, liquids, and gases.
 Review of the statistical foundation of thermodynamics followed by indepth discussion of Monte Carlo and Molecular Dynamics techniques.
 Discussion of intermolecular potentials, extended ensembles, and mathematical algorithms used in molecular simulations.
-Prerequisites: ChEN509 or equivalent, ChEN610 or equivalent recommended.
 3 hours lecture; 3 semester hours.
+Prerequisite: CBEN 509 or equivalent, and recommend CBEN 610 or equivalent.